HorizonShadow/phpepl/README.md

 This is a fork of the original PHPEPL made by Mr. Joel Kemp at https://github.com/mrjoelkemp/phpepl.

+PHPEPL is an online REPL (Read, Edit, Print, Loop) for PHP scripting.

 ##The changes from the original version:

 - Added Snippets support